abarbanell/abarbanell.github.io/_posts/2015-08-16-raspberry-arduino.md

 Before we start, I wanted to share my thoughts about some of the choices to be made along the way, and why I decided on one approach or another.
-This may not all apply to your situations, as my decisions were influenced not only by the "best" solution, but also by parts I had available, knowledge already in my brain, etc.
+This may not all apply to your situation, as my decisions were influenced not only by the "best" solution, but also by parts I had available, knowledge already in my brain, etc.